 Sunday Service and Social Hour

-Each Sunday, immediately following the service, we meet on the deck – or inside, depending on the weather – to share conversation, beverages and light snacks.
+Each Sunday, immediately following the service, we meet on the deck – or inside, depending on the weather – to share conversation and beverages.
 Join us!

 Private Consultation with Minister